neomatrix369/nlp_profiler/developer-guide.md

 ### Install nlp-profiler

-Do the below to start getting reading to work in the developer mode.
+Do the below to start getting ready to work in the developer mode.

 ```bash
 git clone https://github.com/neomatrix369/nlp_profiler